psychemedia/eurydice-resources/resources/__inquest.md

 ```

-*`It might be useful to compare this reports to see if there are any major differences between them and try to generate a more complete and closer to verbatim report.`*
+*`It might be useful to compare these reports, as well as other reports of the inquest, to see if there are any major differences between them and try to generate a more complete and closer to verbatim report.`*